-To do Define accessors and the printOn: method, for debugging.
-Test the behavior of printer nodes.
+Define accessors and the printOn: method for debugging purpose.
+Define some test method for the behavior of printer nodes.

-Servers answer requests
+Servers answering requests

 When a server node consumes a packet, it converts the payload to uppercase, then sends that back to the sender of the request.